Franso Hariri: Personal life

 Franso Hariri was born in the city of Harir (70 km from Erbil) in 1937, and graduated from the Erbil Teaching Institution in 1960.
 He worked for the Kurdistan Democratic Party in the early 1960s and was a close friend of the late Kurdish leader Mustafa Barzani.
 Franso held important positions in the KDP during the Kurdish Revolution.
 He was elected a member of the KDP Central Committee in 1979 and was the head of the KDP delegation in the Kurdistan regional parliament, the governor of Erbil, and a minister in the third Kurdistan Regional Government in Erbil.

 He supported projects for the beautification and modernization of the city of Erbil.
 He was also well known as a strong supporter of education, health, and sport projects in the city.

 His son Fawzi Hariri was a former Minister of Industry of Iraq.

-Assassination
+Death

 Hariri was assassinated on his way to work on February 18, 2001 by four Kurdish Ansar al-Islam members.
 Two previous attempts had been made on his life in Erbil on 1994 and 1997 at the same place and the same street but he escaped from both.